sachinmmane/choreo/README.md

 This is a demo project built by [Sachin Mane](https://www.linkedin.com/in/sachinmmane/) for the technical assessment round.

-The detailed problem statement and exercise for the Technical Assessment is available here: https://github.com/Tetrifox/Sachin-Mane/blob/main/Technical-Assessment.md
+The detailed problem statement and exercise for the [Technical Assessment is available here](https://github.com/Tetrifox/Sachin-Mane/blob/main/Technical-Assessment.md).

-You can track the project's progress and tasks through the GitHub issues: https://github.com/Tetrifox/Sachin-Mane/issues
+You can track the project's progress and tasks through the [GitHub issues](https://github.com/Tetrifox/Sachin-Mane/issues).